JessLovell/java-fundamentals/inheritance/README.md

 `.updateStars()` | This method updates the star rating for a restaurant.

 ## Review Class
 The Review class takes in the author, body, and star rating of a review.
-The constructor contains these as `String name`, `String body`, `int stars`.
+The constructor contains these as `String name`, `String body`, `int stars`, and `Object business`.
 [Code](../src/main/java/Review.java) | [Tests](../src/test/java/RestaurantTest.java)

 To create a new Review, the code will look like:
 `Review bestReview = new Review("Author", "description", starRating);`

 ### Methods
 Method |Description
 ----| ----